openziti/sdk-golang/acceptance-tests.md

   `Context.Inspect()`; if it does not distinguish V1 from V2, add it there and/or on a circuit event (task #2).
 Mechanism decided at implementation; #2's fail-on-mismatch requirement is fixed regardless.
+- Promote `internal/acquire` to a sibling nested module (`sdk-golang/acquire`, its own `acquire/vX.Y.Z` tag line, independent of the SDK's tags) once its API has been proven by the harness and source-build phases, so ziti/zititest can consume it: it would replace stageziti's GH-release fetch core for the ziti binary (adding the caching and source-build getziti lacks) while stageziti keeps fablab-specific staging and the other apps (zrok, caddy, ziti-edge-tunnel).
+Hard rule until then:
+  `acquire` imports no SDK packages, so the extraction stays mechanical.